DanEscasa/RepData_PeerAssessment1/PA1_template.md

 The YAML of this document instructs `knitr` to produce both a PDF and an HTML.
 From the command line, you can issue the command:
 `R -e "rmarkdown::render('PA1_template.Rmd')"` no matter your Operating System.
 You can also render it using the RStudio `Knit` button (where's the fun in that?) or the R console, with the command `rmarkdown::render('PA1_template.Rmd')`.

+# The environment of this project

+This project was created on a Lenovo ThinkPad X201T with 4GB of RAM, running Debian GNU/Linux 10 (buster), R version 3.5.2 (2018-12-20),  RStudio.Version 1.3.1056 Water Lily.